esl-epfl/timescoring/README.md

 from PerformanceMetricsLib import *
 ```

-Class *EventsAndDurationPerformances* is defined that condains several parameters and functions.
+Class *EventsAndDurationPerformances* is defined that contains several parameters and functions.

 ### Parameters

 Parameters that need to be defined and passed to *EventsAndDurationPerformances* class are:
-- samplFreq - sampling frequency of labels and predicitions
+- samplFreq - sampling frequency of labels and predictions, needed to calculate FP per day
 - toleranceFP_befEvent  - how much time [s] before event it is still ok to predict event without classifying it as false positive (FP)
 - toleranceFP_aftEvent -  how much time [s] after event it is still ok to predict event without classifying it as false positive (FP)
+- percOverlapNeeded - minimal overlap true event has to be overlapped with predicted event to be finally counted as matched [percentage of length if true event]
+- maxLenFP - max tolerable length [s] of false positive before it has to be split and counted as more FP
 - eventStableLenToTest - window length [s] in which it postprocesses and smooths labels
 - eventStablePercToTest - what percentage of labels needs to be 1 in eventStableLenToTest window to say that it is 1
 - distanceBetween2events - if events are closer then distanceBetween2events [s] then it merges them to one (puts all labels inbetween to 1 too)